divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

 <b>You can work your magic and check the enchanting world of EC2 tags following the steps outlined in this mystical document [here](https://github.com/divya06122001/AWS_Projects/blob/main/Automatically_STARTandSTOP_EC2/Check%20and%20Tag%20EC2%20Instances.docx).</b>

-Now that, **we've got all our prerequisites sorted**, we're ready to rock and roll with EC2 management like never before! 🎉🚀 Let's dive in and hey, if you have any questions, feel free to ask - **I'm here to make your EC2 management adventure a delightful one!** 🌈🧁
+Now that, **we've got all our prerequisites sorted**, we're ready to rock and roll with EC2 management like never before! 🎉🚀 Let's dive in and hey, if you have any questions, feel free to ask by creating a new issue - **I'm here to make your EC2 management adventure a delightful one!** 🌈🧁

 **So, buckle up, and let's begin this fantastic journey into the world of automated EC2 magic!** 🧙‍♀️✨